-It's been almost nine years.
+It's been almost twelve years.
 Some have forgotten, and others have never heard, about Dale Goetz.
 This is word-for-word the sermon I gave on September 12, 2010, to the congregation of Gloria Dei Lutheran Church in Escondido, California.

 Two weeks ago tomorrow something happened.
 And I have a feeling most of us missed it.
 I almost missed it.
 Something happened that is of national, spiritual, even historical significance.
 Dale Alan Goetz, a captain in the U.S. Army, became the first chaplain killed in action in either Iraq or Afghanistan.

 Chaplain Goetz died Monday, August 30, in a roadside bomb attack in the Arghandab River Valley, Afghanistan.
 He was 43.

 His funeral was on Thursday, September 9, at Fort Carson, Colorado.
 I decided to go.
 I wanted to take all of you with me.
 I hope that I did in spirit.
 Dale was a Baptist.
 I'm a Lutheran.
 But there is a strong, working, special bond between chaplains regardless of denomination or branch of service.
 (I'm a Navy chaplain.)
 And we share the same Christ, Word, ministry.

 Prussman Chapel was packed, with people, many of them chaplains, standing down the side aisles.
 Hundreds more would have come, but you have to remember that this man's entire congregation is still in Afghanistan - without their "pastor."
 He was killed only a month into the deployment.